 - 1. Demonstrate the ability to use basic probability concepts with descriptive statistics. - 2.
-Analyze statistical data graphically using central tendencies with the help of R programming language. - 3.
-Demonstrate the use of statistical inferential methods to estimate population characteristics from the given data. - 4.
+Visualize the patterns in the data. - 3.
+Demonstrate the use of statistical methods to estimate characteristics of the data. - 4.
 Explain and demonstrate the use of predictive analytics in the field of data science.